adopted-ember-addons/ember-launch-darkly/README.md

 Before being used, Launch Darkly must be initialized.
 This should happen early so choose an appropriate place to make the call such as an application initializer or the application route.

-The `initialize()` function returns a promise that resolves when the Launch Darkly client is reasy so Ember will wait until this happens before proceeding.
+The `initialize()` function returns a promise that resolves when the Launch Darkly client is ready so Ember will wait until this happens before proceeding.

 ```js
 // /app/application/route.js